Phonics and reading resources to help teachers in the classroom and parents at home

 Teachers of English can use phonics resources to help students to learn to speak.
 We have resources if you’re new to teaching phonics to students and want to find out what it’s all about.
 I have made a special effort to provide resources that will engage all children.

-A great idea for helping kids to learn is sticking words onto toys for example; cars, lorries, and trains… pretty soon the kids will be hooked!
+An excellent idea for helping kids to learn is sticking words onto toys, for example, cars, lorries, and trains.
+Pretty soon, the kids will be hooked!

 Phonics learning steps

 Step 1: Decoding

 Teaching sounds in reception – this involves thinking about what sound a word starts with, saying the sound out loud, and then recognizing how that sound is represented by a letter.
 The aim is for children to be able to see a letter and then say the sound it represents out loud; this is called decoding.